Mussab-Aziz/GPT-Based-Health-Genius/README.md

 # GPT-Based-Health-Genius

-GPT Based Health Genius is the name of my semester project.
-It is a program that allows users to enter their weight and height, and then provides them with health advice and diet plans using chatgpt.
+The code is a health care system utilizing the OpenAI API to provide personalized health advice and guidance based on a user's Body Mass Index (BMI).
+It includes functions for calculating BMI, generating health advice, suggesting fitness goals, creating diet plans, proposing workout plans, and offering meditation guides.
+The user interacts with the system through a menu, inputting their choice to receive relevant information or recommendations.
+The code emphasizes user-specific health guidance, making use of the OpenAI API for natural language processing.

-Do not forget to Setup up your API key in Line 40 |Api_key = "YOUR API KEY"|
+Do not forget to Setup up your API key |Api_key = "YOUR API KEY"|